 Timeline for Your Pompano Beach Motorcycle Accident Lawsuit

-The statute of limitations for most motorcycle accidents in Florida is four years.
-Accordingly, if you want to remain eligible for financial compensation, you will need to file your motorcycle accident no later than four years from the date of the accident.
+The statute of limitations for most motorcycle accidents in Florida is two years.
+Accordingly, if you want to remain eligible for financial compensation, you will need to file your motorcycle accident no later than two years from the date of the accident.
 However, the quicker you file your claim, the sooner you may be eligible for compensation.

 Seek Advice from Our Pompano Beach Motorcycle Collision Lawyers